 The Nikka Yuko Japanese Gardens are open from 10 am to 6 pm but closed Tuesday and Wednesday.
 They close for the season in October to decorate for the winter light festival.
 Admission is $13.50 CAD per adult and Children 6 to 12 are $10 CAD.
 You can purchase tickets here online or in person.

 5. Try the surf simulator at the YMCA

 The Cor Van Ray YMCA opened recently on the west side of Lethbridge and boasts an impressive aquatics center.
 The indoor pool is 50,000 square feet and includes two water slides, a wave pool, a steam room, a lazy river, and a large hot tub.

-One hour of coaching on the FlowRider costs $30 CAd ($25 for members) and can be booked online.
+One hour of coaching on the FlowRider costs $250 CAD ($200 CAD for members) for groups of 1-10 people and it can be booked online.

 6. Go to Head Smashed In Buffalo Jump